LucyWL/Log-events-document/README.md

   - “U1 – Welcome to WAT247”
   - “U1 – An Amazing AI”
   - “U1 – Time to Argue”
 - **questEventType:** Specifies the event type for the quest.
-This variable has two possible values:
-  - **QuestActiveEvent:** Represents the log record when the student accepted a new quest.
-  - **QuestCompleteEvent:** Represents the log record when the student completes a quest.
+This variable has three possible values: 1) **questActiveEvent:** Represents the log record when the student accepted a new quest.
+2) **questCompleteEvent:** Represents the log record when the student completes a quest.
+3) **questProgressEvent:** Represents the log record for in-quest progress, such as when the player achieves a milestone (e.g., collecting evidence).
+- **progressContent:** Records the specific progress achieved within the quest, such as the details of the collected evidence.

 #### Example JSON format
 ```json